cupof-github/blang.js/README.md

 ### detect() : String

-`detect` method is to retrun browser's setting language as string.
+`detect` method is to return browser's setting language as string.

 ```js
 import lang from "blang";